 - Contact the Feederwatch Coordinator to sign up to watch your feeder.
 Your feeder must be within the count circle!

 - Contact the Potluck Coordinator if you plan to attend the post-count dinner and compilation.

-- Contact an Area Leader to sign up to be a field observer in that area.
+- Contact an Area Leader to as about a specific area.